brunomuniz-encora/poc-starlingx-messages/README.md

 - [X] Generate timeseries on demand
 - [ ] Node ID should be assigned be server
 - [ ] Add some sort of simple retry logic for offline nodes
+- [ ] Remove built charts from the helm-charts

 >_NOTE_: At the end of the session of the central node (when interrupted),
 > a timeseries of the received data is generated.